tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LessonPlan.md

 * The format for each `example` DataFrame can be worked out ahead of time using a normal DataFrame and Jupyter notebook with historical data.

-* The trading framework will now initialize Stream objects to manage the data pipeline.
+* The trading framework will now initialize stream objects to manage the data pipeline.
 These streaming data pipelines are then used to build the dashboard with streaming visualizations.

 Show that the `update_dashboard` function can be removed and the `build_dashboard` code modified to use the streaming DataFrames: